Do Turtles Have Vocal Cords?

 One notable case study involved the Australian Fitzroy River turtle, where researchers observed males making grunting sounds during mating season.
 Scientists believe that these sounds are produced by the males to attract females and establish dominance.
 Another study focused on the North American painted turtle, where researchers detected a unique vibrational signal during courtship.
 These findings suggest that turtles have a complex communication system that involves both vocal and non-vocal cues.
 Further research is needed to understand the significance and function of turtle vocalizations in their social and reproductive behavior.

-You may also like: Are Turtles Colorblind?
+You may also like: Where To Buy String Of Turtles Plant?

 The Evolutionary Function of Turtle Vocalizations